We have compiled the most important, in depth information on Critchleys. Learn about their services, customer reviews and the company details.

 When will the consolidation loan be paid off?

-An important factor of taking on a consolidation loan is knowing exactly how long it will take for you to pay it off.
+An vital aspect of taking on a consolidation loan is understanding the exact amount of time it will take for you to pay off the debt.

-Your payment plan will still impact on your monthly budget just as your existing debts do.
-However, if you have a plan in mind for a major change such as moving house or buying a new home in 3 to 5 years, you need to understand how paying your consolidation loan off will affect your plans.
+Your re-payment plan will continue to have an impact on your monthly budget just as before.
+Contrarily, if you have a plan in mind for a large change like buying a new home or moving house in the near future, you should understand how paying your consolidation loan off will affect your plans.

 What is the difference between debt-consolidation and a DMP?